helaluddinzahir/Welcome-Widget/README.md

 - Shows a top banner
 - Shows some features of your website
 - Buttons to let visitors to visit different pages of website
-- Subnavigation of Questions page so that users can interact more with Q2A website.
+- Sub-navigation of 'Questions' page so that users can interact more with Q2A website
+- In mobile the top widget is hidden
+- In mobile the navigation is shows so that users can still visit various sections of website

 ----------
 Installation